IB Frequently Asked Questions

 Q: What are the fees associated with the IB Program?

-A: For current testing fees, please see the Testing Information page.
+A: For current testing fees please see the IBO website.

-Students who qualify for the Free and Reduced Meal Program will qualify for a reduced fee for the exams and registration.
+Students who qualify for the Free and Reduced Meal Program will qualify for a reduced fee for the exams.

 Financial assistance and payment plans are available to students who are in need of these services.
 Students should contact the IB Coordinator for more information.